 All this to give just a few time-saving pointers:

 You can brew your tea right in a sturdy, preheated glass canning jar

-You can put some of this mix straight into a carbonating bottle along with some fruit juices, to do its first ferment and finishing carbonation all in one place.
-(This will take at least 2 weeks, so stay ahead of the game!)
+Extra option: You can put some of the new mix straight into a carbonating bottle along with some fruit juices, to do its first ferment and finishing carbonation all in one place.
+(This will take at least 2 weeks.)

 Give kombucha about 7 days to get the first fermentation going, after adding more sweet tea.
-Then, decant (or perhaps it’s already decanted), and give it another 14-21 days to finish.
-It should get nice and carbonated, and will have the most beneficial acids at this point.
+Then, decant if desired (or let it go longer), and give it another 14-21 days to finish, in bottles, which will build up fizz.
+After 14-21 days, it will have the most beneficial acids.

 The picture’s from a time we bought a whole cow, roasted the bones at the deli, and made LOTS of stock… we won’t be doing that again though!
 (It was a bit of work…)

 I don’t like synthesized vitamin/mineral products.
 I believe we need a proper balance of naturally occurring nutrients to maintain health.
 A lot of studies support this!
 A natural mineral combination, like that found in this Mineral Whey (from grass-fed goats), is best absorbed.
 It’s very concentrated, containing more than 20 naturally occurring minerals, and is real alkaline, which helps reduce acidic deposits in arthritic joints.
 It’s helped some folks with acid reflux, it helps decrease inflammation, and it’s helped some with Osteoporosis, to improve bone mass.
 I feel like it’s helped me a lot with my joint problems; also, the iron in it is highly absorbed too, which is a plus!
 (Note- this stuff does NOT taste like regular whey protein, but has a very concentrated, almost salty, mineral taste.
 So… don’t be surprised by that!)